So, you are thinking about skipping the holidays altogether. Let me assure you: You wouldn't be the first and you won't

 It is easy to decide what you won’t do for the holidays.
 It can be far more difficult to decide what you will do instead.
 When everyone else is planning for their standard holiday cheer, it is important that you too consider your plans for the day.

 There is no right or wrong for your not-holiday.
-Do whatever you want, no judgement.
+Do whatever you want, no judgment.
 But don’t let the day creep up on you without a plan.
 For some inspiration in planning to skip a holiday, you can check out my post on how I make actual plans to sulk for Father’s Day.
 It is just as crazy as it sounds, but whatever works, right?

 When You Can't Skip the Holidays

 As much as we support self-care, taking breaks and tending to your own needs, the reality is that sometimes you will have to suck it up and get through the holidays for other people.
 If that is the case, we do have some tips.
 Check out this post on getting through the holidays for the kids and check out this index of all our holiday posts!